dvshnt/showgrid/README.md

 A futuristic calendar that pulls data from your life and tells what to do and when to do it.
 You never have to think about scheduling another appointment, meeting, or find another job because Show Grid does it all for you in a matter of seconds.

 To Run
 ======

+First, install mysql via brew if your on osx
+`brew install MySQL`
+`brew install python` current project uses 2.7 i believe.

-First, you're going to download a ton of Python packages.
+Second, you're going to download a ton of Python packages.
 I should've noted these down, but to start, download the following using pip:

+(if your on windows pip needs to be added to the path and you have to have python using c++ redis in order to compile the packages)

+`pip install python-dateutil`
+`pip install schedule`
+`pip install Pillow`
+`pip install twillio`
+`pip install django-localflavor`
+`pip install django-colorful`
 `pip install MySQL-python`
 `pip install django==1.5.5`
 `pip install django-haystack`